Reinstatement and Inactive License

 Inactive Status

-Upon payment of the fee a dental hygienist or dentist may place the license on inactive status.
-At the time of renewal a license that is current and in good standing may be converted to inactive status.
-While on inactive status licensed dentists or dental hygienists are not required to submit continuing education.
+A dentist license that is current and in good standing may be converted to inactive status at the time of renewal, December 31, of odd numbered years.
+While on inactive status dentists are not required to complete continuing education.
 You may wish to maintain your inactive status if you practice out of state or have retired.
-Inactive status permits the licensee to retain their license in good standing and avoid cancellation, and allows the licensee to receive all NDSBDE mailings.
+Inactive status allows the licensee to retain their license in good standing and avoid expiration, and allows the licensee to receive all Board communications.

-While on inactive status, the licensee may not engage in the practice of dentistry or dental hygiene in North Dakota until the individual submits a reinstatement application, pays the reinstatement fee, and meets any additional requirements established by the Board.
+While on inactive status, the licensee may not engage in the practice of dentistry in North Dakota until the individual submits a reinstatement application, pays the reinstatement fee, and meets any additional requirements established by the Board.

 To maintain a North Dakota inactive license, the licensee must be renewed no later than December 31, annually.
-If the inactive license is not renewed the license is cancelled.
+If the inactive license is not renewed the license expires and is cancelled.

-Pursuant to Section 20-02-01-04.3 a license on inactive status may be reinstated prior to the next license expiration date provided grounds for denial of the application do not exist.
-The practitioner must meet CE requirements and successfully complete the online jurisprudence examination.
+Pursuant to Section 20-02-01-04.3 a dentist license on inactive status may be reinstated prior to the next license expiration date provided grounds for denial of the application do not exist.

 Fees are Nonrefundable

-All fees are nonrefundable even if the applicant is subsequently denied or fails to complete the application.
-The Board will not discuss or give information regarding the application with anyone other than the applicant.
+All fees are non-refundable even if the applicant is subsequently denied or fails to complete the application.
 You may review your documents received by the Board.

 Background Check